jamiewannenburg/uacalcsrc/tasks/Task 33 - TermOperationImp.md

    - Verify outputs match Java implementation exactly
    - Check test coverage for all public methods

+### Java Wrapper Suitability
+**SUITABLE** - This is a concrete class with well-defined public methods that can be easily tested through a CLI wrapper.
+The class is designed to be instantiated and used directly.

+### Testing Strategy
+- **Unit Tests**: Test all constructors and public methods
+- **Integration Tests**: Test with various term types and algebras
+- **Java Comparison**: Compare results with Java CLI wrapper
+- **Edge Cases**: Test with empty variable lists, null terms, etc.

 ### Acceptance Criteria
 - [ ] All public methods translated to Rust
 - [ ] Python bindings expose all public methods